kagancankaba/kagancankaba/README.md

 # Kağan Can Kaba

-Computer Engineering student at Kocaeli University with a strong interest in computer vision, deep learning, reinforcement learning, robotics, mobile development, and game development.
+Computer Engineering student at Kocaeli University with interests in computer vision, deep learning, reinforcement learning, robotics, mobile development, and game development.

 ## About Me